 In order to provide the desired services, the special tax district’s governing board has the authority to assess and impose a tax on the value of real estate in the district, known as an ad valorem tax.
 Unlike a homeowners’ association (HOA), which is a private organization that may also charge its residents for various services, a special tax district is a public entity and as a result has greater enforcement power.
 Each property owner in the vicinity is taxed based on the county millage rate, the district’s yearly budget and the assessed value of the owner’s property compared with others in the district.

-Are you a property owner in a subdivision or neighborhood where the roads are neither maintained by the government entity or the homeowners’ association?
-Do you need street lights where the voluntary homeowners’ association cannot afford to install them?
-Do you and other neighbors feel that the streets may be safer if you had police cars patrolling the area or speed bumps in place on the roads to slow fast-moving traffic?
-If you answered yes to any of the above concerns or have similar concerns for your neighborhood, you may want to consider looking into the formation a Special Tax District.
-If you are interested in forming a Special Tax District, you will first want to get a general idea of how many other homeowners in your area have similar concerns and how much money you all can set aside to pay for the costs and fees of forming a Special Tax District.
-If your proposed Special Tax District passes all the stages, each property owner in the vicinity will be taxed based on the millage rate, yearly budget, and the assessed value of their property compared to others in the proposed parameters.
+Are you a property owner in a subdivision or neighborhood where the roads are not maintained by the government or by the homeowners’ association?
+Do you need street lights that the HOA can’t afford to install?
+Do you and other neighbors feel that the streets might be safer if you had police cars patrolling the area or speed bumps in place to slow fast-moving traffic?
+If you are concerned about the absence of these and other services, you may want to consider forming a special tax district.
+However, you will first want to get a general idea of how many other homeowners in your area have similar concerns and how much money you all can set aside to pay for the costs and fees involved.
+We can explain to you and your neighbors the process of creating a special tax district and help you decide if it’s the right move in your circumstances.